INTRAPARTUM OBSTETRIC FACTORS

 Ensuring adequate analgesia

-Helping the mother to try different feeding positions
+Helping with different feeding positions

 Education on feeding cues